coralproject/ask-docs/docs_dir/pillar/install.md

   sudo service docker start
   ```
 * On your local machine, you can start Docker via the Docker Quickstart Terminal.
 This will usually be in your Applications folder, or (if on Mac) you can type "docker quickstart" into Spotlight to find it quickly.
 The Docker Quickstart Terminal will open a new terminal window, running Docker, that you will then use to run the rest of the Docker related commands below.
+     * If, at any point, you see the error message `Cannot connect to the Docker daemon.
+Is the docker daemon running on this host?`, this probably means that you are not running Docker commands within the Docker Quickstart Terminal.
+Make sure that you've opened up the Docker Quickstart Terminal and are running your Docker commands there.

 ### Build Pillar server